 As a family-oriented resort, the Ritz Reynolds Lake Oconee had a huge petting zoo and an Easter egg hunt for children.
 Our girls loved the colored chick and bunny display where you could hold and pet them both.
 Those egg-injected dyed baby chicks were one of the cutest things I had ever seen.
 The chicks will eventually shed their colorful feathers and become normal colored.

 The Reynold’s Lake Oconee spa is visually stunning.
-They offered wonderful treatments and an indoor hot tub for the family.
-Treatments were pricey, but if you can afford the splurge, definitely take advantage of it.
+They offer wonderful treatments and an indoor hot tub for the family.
+Treatments are pricey, but if you can afford the splurge, definitely take advantage of it.
 I recommend the deep-tissue massage for men and the lemongrass body polish for women.
 You should at least visit the spa for their free fitness center and indoor pool.

-Take a side trip to Atlanta since it only 75 miles away.
-Have lunch at Dailey’s or dinner at Max Lager’s American Grill & Brewery, which the kids will love.
+In a little more than an hour, you can take a side trip to Atlanta.
+Grab lunch at Dailey’s or dinner at Max Lager’s American Grill & Brewery, which the kids will love.
 Head downtown to Centennial Olympic Park, World of Coca-Cola, and the CNN studio tour.
 Make sure to drop by Buckhead, with its great Lenox Square Mall, or across the street the place I love, Phipps Plaza.

 FYI: Our car broke down in Atlanta during a day trip and could not be repaired until the next day.
 We phoned the Ritz at Reynold’s Lake Oconee and their concierge made us a reservation for the Ritz Carlton Buckhead, across the street from the mall we were at, at no charge.
-This room goes for $400-450 per week night.
+This price of the room goes for $400-450 per weeknight.
 Not only were we able to go straight to our room and not worry about cabs, they even provided us free toiletries because we had nothing with us for the night.
-Later they sent a snack platter to our room.
+Later the front desk sent a snack platter to our room.
 How amazing is that for service?
 That is why the Ritz Carlton sets the standard in pleasing the guests, stories like this, and all the while saying “My pleasure Mrs. Pittman”.
 You could say I’m a fan!